Frequently Asked Questions

 You may submit up to two letters of recommendation with your admission application.
 They should come from someone who knows you well but is not a family member or relative.
 We encourage you to provide letters from sources outside of your high school.
 In your letters or recommendation, we’re looking for information that expands upon or isn’t available in other items you submit, such as your admission application, resume or essays— such things as:

-• Your academic success and potential.
+- Your academic success and potential.

-• Your leadership contributions to your school, family or community.
+- Your leadership contributions to your school, family or community.

-• Your persistence in response to challenging situations.
+- Your persistence in response to challenging situations.

-• Your interaction with students and peers from different cultural backgrounds.
+- Your interaction with students and peers from different cultural backgrounds.

-• Your preparation for your selected first-choice major, both in school and out.
+- Your preparation for your selected first-choice major, both in school and out.

-Do I need to submit an expanded resume?
+Do I need to submit a resume?

-What format is required for my expanded resume?
+What format is required for my resume?

 We do not have a preferred or recommended resume format or length.
 We encourage you to choose a format that most easily allows you to share more about your involvement.
-The length or format of your expanded resume do not have any impact on the review of your application.
+The length or format of your resume do not have any impact on the review of your application.

-What should my expanded resume include?
+What should my resume include?

-Your expanded resume should include all of your involvement and achievements, not just those that did not fit within the resume section of your online application.
+Your resume should include all of your involvement and achievements, not just those that did not fit within the resume section of your online application.
 You should include any work experience (paid or volunteer), extracurricular activities, accomplishments and awards.
 You may also choose to include family responsibilities.

 How do I know which documents to submit?